• Menu

 Closure and Demolition

-On December 6, 2005, the theater and Chinese restaurant which shared the building were evacuated when the roof collapsed over an empty storefront on the south side of the building.
+On December 6, 2005, the theater and Chinese restaurant that shared the building were evacuated when the roof collapsed over an empty storefront on the south side of the building.
 This prompted city officials to shutter and condemn the building.
-The demolition of the Carefree Theater occurred on September 7, 2016.
+The Carefree Theater was demolished on September 7, 2016.

-In 2016, it was announced that the property was purchased by real estate developer Charles S. Cohen, who planned on building a complex that will include a six-screen theater and 94 luxury apartments, in two buildings in a 1920s Mediterranean style similar to that of The Breakers Hotel.
+In 2016, it was announced that the property had been purchased by real estate developer Charles S. Cohen.
+Cohen planned to build a complex that would include a six-screen theater and 94 luxury apartments in two buildings in a 1920s Mediterranean style similar to that of The Breakers Hotel.
 As of 2023, the lot where the Carefree Theatre once stood remains empty.

 Photo Gallery